Steam turbine locomotive: United Kingdom

 Despite this limitation, it had greater thermal efficiency than conventional locomotives.
 The high efficiency mainly resulted from the fact that there were six steam nozzles directed into the turbine which could be turned on and off individually.
 Each nozzle could thus be allowed to operate, or not, at full power, rather than being inefficiently throttled to a lower pressure.
 A certain amount of inspiration appears to have come from Fredrik Ljungström's turbines in Sweden.

 The main turbine failed after eleven years in heavy service.
-The Turbomotive was converted to piston drive in 1952, renamed "Princess Anne" and shortly after entering service was withdrawn following the deadly Harrow & Wealdstone rail crash in 1952.
+The Turbomotive was converted to piston drive in 1952, renamed "Princess Anne" and shortly after entering service was withdrawn following the deadly Harrow and Wealdstone rail crash in 1952.